WMDJ

 Before kids I enjoyed running.
 Not in a marathon kind of way but the odd 10K here and there.
 Was there a way to get back to that safely?
 It took me more than three years to do something about it.
 I knew I wanted to do more than I was doing and more importantly, I didn’t want to feel The Fear or any guilt for doing it.
 So I decided to go back to the drawing board.
 And I threw everything at it.

 So what did I do?
 I started off with Holistic Core Restore*.
-First the Recovery programme with lots of pelvic floor work, stretches and the beginnings of movement and then progressed to the Every Woman programme for more core, squats and glute work.
-I then started working with a trainer doing a mix of low impact hiit, pilates and yoga.
-Eventually, with the sign off from my physio, I began Couch to 5K and worked up to running in the local park two or three times a week.
+First the Recovery programme with lots of pelvic floor work, stretches and the beginnings of movement.
+I then progressed to the Every Woman programme for more core, squats and glute work.
+Then I started working with a trainer doing a mix of low impact HIIT, strength training, pilates and yoga.
+Eventually, with the sign off from my pelvic health physio, I began Couch to 5K and worked up to running in the local park two or three times a week.

 Woman running through woodland